 Bangkok National Museum

-The Bangkok National Museum displays the largest collection of local art and artefacts in the country so if you would like to know more about the Thai culture it’s a must visit on your 4 day Bangkok itinerary.
+Start off day 2 of this 4 days in Bangkok itinerary at the Bangkok National Museum.
+It displays the largest collection of local art and artifacts in the country so if you would like to know more about the Thai culture it’s a must visit on your 4 day Bangkok itinerary.
 There are 12 halls inside the museum, showcasing items from the Sukhothai and Ayutthaya eras through to the modern Thai Kingdom.

 The museum is open between 9am – 4 pm from Wednesday to Sunday, the entrance fee is 200 baht (6.2 USD) per person.
-If you’re not that into museums or you partied hard last night, feel free to skip the national museum and continue your itinerary with the next step.
+If you’re not that into museums or you partied hard last night, feel free to skip the national museum and continue to the next stop and discover more fun things to do in Bangkok.

 Loha Prasat and Wat Ratchanatdaram